RobotSpatialCognition/vector_map/README.md

 ## Paper
 - Wataru Mita, Johei Matsuoka, and Kazuya Tago,
-”A Vectorized Map Library as a Platform for Higher Layer Planning for Mobile Robots," International Workshop on Smart Info-Media Systems in Asia (SISA), IEICE, 2023 (to appear).
+”A Vectorized Map Library as a Platform for Higher Layer Planning for Mobile Robots," International Workshop on Smart Info-Media Systems in Asia (SISA), IEICE, 2023.